noahschoem/amethyst-erdos-may-2021/README.md

   * NNMF was a better choice than Latent Dirichlet Allocation
   * Ten major categories was a suitable number.

-In the end, we were able to extract loan amounts and categorize for 3,639 (i.e. 96%) of the loan documents.
+In the end, we were able to extract loan amounts and infer categories for 3,639 (i.e. 96%) of the loan documents.
 Manual inspection of sampled loans indicates that our loan categorization algorithm is roughly 90% accurate.

 To analyze the impacts of the loans, we investigated four target categories and measured changes in the following indicators over the five years following each loan: